 Contributions to THA’s political action committees are totally voluntary.
-Covered persons shall abide by all applicable state and federal laws and regulations relating to such contributions and shall comply with such laws and regulations.
+Covered persons shall be responsible for maintaining current understanding of applicable state and federal laws and regulations relating to such contributions and shall comply with such laws and regulations.

 THA is committed to the principle of fair competition and dealing openly and honestly with individuals and organizations.
 THA values each member’s affiliation, and shall provide exceptional service and value to keep it.
 THA pledges to foster an environment that is fair, ethical and honorable, and ensure full and consistent compliance with all antitrust and competition laws applicable to THA business.

 Giving or accepting gifts and entertainment sometimes can be construed as an attempt to influence the other party.
 Therefore, it is THA’s policy not to accept gifts from any company that currently is doing business, seeking to do business or would reasonably be expected to do business with THA.
 This prohibition does not apply to travel, lodging, meals or fees in connection with bona fide business, education or marketing-related trips or to nominal gifts or consideration that have been disclosed to and approved by the employee’s supervisor.
 THA employees shall exercise prudent judgment at all times to avoid any situation that might be subject to question.